cpsc481-HCI/Stage-two/README.md

 Our work tasks are for stage two:

-Karen: Survey for professors and TAs, write a readme file, write portfolio
+Karen: Survey for professors and TAs, readme file, portfolio

-Ivan: Cognitive maps + interviews, write the deliverables
+Ivan: Cognitive maps + interviews, deliverables

-Louise: Write the deliverables
+Louise: Deliverables

-Nathan: Write the deliverables
+Nathan: Survey for professors and TAs, deliverables

-Osa: Cognitive maps + interviews, write the deliverables
+Osa: Cognitive maps + interviews, deliverables